mcherif/plant-disease-mlops/README.md

-The architecture diagram below gives a quick overview of the project's scope and design:
+### 🧭 Project Architecture

+The architecture diagram below illustrates the full MLOps workflow, from data ingestion and training to deployment, serving, and monitoring.
+A mobile app integration may be explored in future iterations.

 <img src="images/MLOps-Plant-Disease-Classifier.png" alt="Architecture Diagram" width="800"/>